Institute for Telecommunication Sciences / Research Topics / Audio Quality Research /

 ITS Audio Quality Research Program

-The ITS Audio Quality Research Program addresses selected open questions in digital speech and audio enhancement, compression, transmission, and quality assessment.
+The ITS Audio Quality Research Program addresses selected open questions in digital speech and audio quality assessment, enhancement, compression, and transmission.
 Our contributions are most easily appreciated via our Publications & Talks page.
+In addition, here are some recent highlights:

-In the draft paper we demonstrate that the optimal processing frame duration in oracle binary masking and oracle magnitude restoration is determined by joint minimization of two antagonistic artifacts: temporal blurring (which increases with frame duration) and log-spectral-error change per unit time (which deceases with frame duration).
+Optimal Frame Durations: We will present our recent work addressing optimal frame durations for separation of audio signals at the IEEE 23rd International Workshop on Multimedia Signal Processing (MMSP 2021).
+The supporting demonstration and code are available on a separate page: Audio Demos for Frame Duration Study.
+The paper "Optimal Frame Duration for Oracle Audio Signal Separation is Determined by Joint Minimization of Two Antagonistic Artifacts" shows that optimal processing frame duration in oracle binary masking and oracle magnitude restoration is determined by joint minimization of two antagonistic artifacts: temporal blurring (which increases with frame duration) and log-spectral-error change per unit time (which deceases with frame duration).
 These effects are related to the stationarity of the signals but saying that “stationarity determines optimal frame duration” falls far short of describing the true nature and complexity of the interaction.

 The Bigger Picture: The quality of speech sent over a telecommunication system depends on a variety of factors, such as the background noise in the environment, the algorithms used to digitally enhance and code the speech signal, the bandwidth used in transmitting the speech signal, and others.
 The ITS Audio Quality Research Program supports community-wide efforts towards robust and adaptable telecommunication speech services and equipment with high quality and intelligibility.

-In the program we identify and address open issues in these areas and we develop and characterize algorithm innovations as well.
+In the program we identify and address open issues in these areas and we also develop and characterize algorithm innovations.
 In particular we seek to improve tools and techniques for quantitatively characterizing the user experience of speech quality and speech intelligibility, both through subjective testing and by means of signal processing algorithms.